2theMAXtheStairFax/cobject/README.md

 Sky Cob is UWOSLAB's recoverable, high-altitude weather balloon payload.
 It's built around a SpeedyBee F405 Wing flight controller running INAV, packaged inside a 3D-printed shell, and monitored over an ELRS RC link.
 This repo holds everything needed to reproduce the payload build: the flight controller configuration, the radio (transmitter) model, and the 3D-printable enclosure.

+> [!CAUTION]
+> PLease read this description in full before starting!

 ## Repository contents

 | File | What it is |